port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/nudge-pr-reviewers.md

 1. Head to your [Slack apps](https://api.slack.com/apps) page and create a new app (or select one of your existing apps).
 Then, go to the Incoming Webhooks page and create a new webhook, specifying the target channel on your server where messages that are sent to the slack webhook will be transferred.

-1. Create the following GitHub Action secrets:
+2. Create the following GitHub Action secrets:
     - Create the following Port credentials:
-        - `PORT_CLIENT_ID` - Port Client ID [learn more](/build-your-software-catalog/custom-integration/api/#get-api-token).
+        - `PORT_CLIENT_ID` - Port Client ID [learn more](https://docs.getport.io/build-your-software-catalog/custom-integration/api/#get-api-token).
-        - `PORT_CLIENT_SECRET` - Port Client Secret [learn more](/build-your-software-catalog/custom-integration/api/#get-api-token).
+        - `PORT_CLIENT_SECRET` - Port Client Secret [learn more](https://docs.getport.io/build-your-software-catalog/custom-integration/api/#get-api-token).
     - `SLACK_WEBHOOK_URL` - the webhook URL you obtained from slack.

 <br />

-2. Create a Port action in the [self-service page](https://app.getport.io/self-serve) or with the following JSON definition:
+3. Create a Port action in the [self-service page](https://app.getport.io/self-serve) or with the following JSON definition:

 <details>

-  <summary>Port Action: Delete GitHub Repository</summary>
+  <summary>Port Action: Nudge Pull Request Reviewers</summary>
    :::tip
 - `<GITHUB-ORG>` - your GitHub organization or user name.
 - `<GITHUB-REPO-NAME>` - your GitHub repository name.